wagtail/wagtail/docs/topics/pages.md

     ]
 ```

-To add this to the admin interface, use the {class}`~wagtail.admin.edit_handlers.InlinePanel` edit panel class:
+To add this to the admin interface, use the {class}`~wagtail.admin.panels.InlinePanel` edit panel class:

 ```python
 content_panels = [